pateln40/CW1_2020/CodingTutorial3.md

 - Once that is done, we go to **add component** and create a **new script** for the player movement.
 Double click and this will lead you to visual studio.

 - Into visual studio we need to remove the **start method**, instead will we add some **variables**.
-Now we need to define for the movement speed, for that we will write our first line of code.
+Now we need to define the movement speed, for that we will write our first line of code.
 We will create a public float, with the speed of 5 for now.

       public class PlayerMovement : MonoBehaviour